 Track A, Language and Civilization (depth), offers students a rigorous and intellectually coherent foundation in line with their own specific interests.
-Through in-depth study of Near Eastern languages and texts in their original languages, richly contextualized through study of literature, religion, visual arts, archaeology, political and social history, students focus on the Ancient Near East, the Classical Near East, Medieval Islam, or Modern Hebrew language and culture.
+Through in-depth study of Near Eastern languages and texts in their original languages, richly contextualized through study of literature, religion, visual arts, archaeology, political and social history, students focus on the Ancient Near East, the Classical Near East, Medieval Islam, or Modern Arabic and Hebrew languages and cultures.
 Requirements include: six term courses of one or two Near Eastern languages; one NELC Foundations course; five electives, chosen in consultation with the DUS and assigned faculty adviser; and the senior essay.

 Track B, Languages, Civilization, and Culture (breadth), provides students the opportunity to study the Near East in its historical and cultural breadth, and to explore its rich and long-lived civilizations and cultures.
 This flexible program allows students to take a range of classes and to design their course of study in line with their interests.
 Areas of interest include languages, literature, history, religion, art and archaeology, and philosophy.
 Requirements include four term courses of one or more languages; two NELC Foundations courses; and five electives, including one on the ancient Near East, one on the medieval Near East, and one on the modern Middle East, chosen in consultation with the DUS and assigned faculty adviser; and the senior essay.